2012-01-31

 COMPILING FFMPEG WITH ADDITIONAL STATIC LIBRARIES in exact order.

-ATTACHING FFMPEG TO FOBJ_JMFSTUDIO MEDIA PLAYER
+ATTACHING FFMPEG TO FOBS_JMFSTUDIO MEDIA PLAYER

 1-)Download FOBS